 As early as 1967, a federal commission charged with finding solutions to rising crime and police brutality recommended that all police “personnel with general enforcement powers have a baccalaureate degree.”

-However, recent research indicates that education has mixed results.
+However, research indicates that education has mixed results.
 While some evidence suggests that college-educated officers are less likely to use force, it also shows they are less satisfied with their jobs than peers with less education.

 As a postdoctoral fellow, I have been studying police reform movements of the 1950s and ‘60s.
 I was surprised to learn of the long and complicated relationship between the police and academia.